templeman/website-to-pdf/README.md

 at the `linkchecker` command, specifically the `r` flag which sets recursion depth.

 Website-To-PDF was created for an internal project that involved URLs of a specific, nonvarying structure.
-As a result, a major idiosyncrasy of the script is that it will use characters 9-19 of the seed URL to generate the filename of the resulting PDF.
+As a result, a major idiosyncrasy of the script is that the segment of the seed URL that is used to generate the filename of the PDF is currently hardcoded.
 Customizing this filename is left as an exercise for the user.

 ## Disclaimer